ovn-org/ovn/Documentation/internals/committer-emeritus-status.rst

       Avoid deeper levels because they do not render well.

 ==================================
-Emeritus Status for OVS Committers
+Emeritus Status for OVN Committers
 ==================================

-OVS committers are nominated and elected based on their impact on the Open vSwitch project.
+OVN committers are nominated and elected based on their impact on the OVN project.
 Over time, as committers' responsibilities change, some may become unable or uninterested in actively participating in project governance.
-Committer "emeritus" status provides a way for committers to take a leave of absence from OVS governance responsibilities.
+Committer "emeritus" status provides a way for committers to take a leave of absence from OVN governance responsibilities.
 The following guidelines clarify the process around the emeritus status for committers:

 * A committer may choose to transition from active to emeritus, or from